Table of Contents

 })();

-The connector used in this example is the one provided by 2sxc.
+The connector is provided by 2sxc.

 You can find further examples of input field extensions in these repositories: